 Jamadagni, a revered sage and descendant of the great sage Bhrigu, is one of the celebrated figures in Hindu mythology.
 Known for his wisdom and ascetic powers, Jamadagni lived a life dedicated to spirituality alongside his devoted wife, Renuka.
-Their family included several children, the youngest and most famous being Parashurama, known as Rama of the Axe—a divine warrior and one of Vishnu’s ten avatars.
+Their family included several children, the youngest and most famous being Parashurama – Rama of the Axe, known as Rama of the Axe-a divine warrior and one of Vishnu’s ten avatars.

 Renuka’s Chastity and Devotion